gotbahn/no-sheet-reset/README.md

-# css-full-reset
+# No Sheet Reset
-Start from a scratch.
-No rewrotes.
+## Start from a scratch.
+Full CSS reset.
+No rewrites.
 No unpredictables.
+No shit in debugger.

+Simply as hell.
+Still thinking that universal selector significantly affects your "styles perfomance", I have bad news for you.